remarkjs/remark/doc/plugins.md

 ## Creating plugins

 First, read up on the [concept of plug-ins][unified-plugins].
-Then, I suggest taking one of existing [plug-ins][plugins], which looks similar to what you’re about to do, and work from there.
+Then, read the [guide on “Creating a plugin with unified”][guide].
+Finally, take one of existing [plug-ins][plugins], which looks similar to what you’re about to do, and work from there.
 If you get stuck, [issues][] and [Gitter][] are good places to get help.

-A good place for publishing plug-ins is [npm][npm-publish].

-You should pick a name prefixed by `"remark-"`, such as [`remark-lint`][remark-lint].
-The reasoning here is that they can be used on the CLI without this prefix, but can still be meaningful.
-For example, `lint` was not available, but instead of opting for `liiint` or some other weird form, using `remark-lint` ensured a unique name on package managers, while still being meaningful to users.

-When publishing a plug-in, you should use the package manager’s keywords functionality and include `"remark"` in the list.
+You should pick a name prefixed by `'remark-'`, such as `remark-lint`.

+Note that, if the thing you create cannot be given to `remark().use()`, it isn’t a “plug-in”.
+Don’t use the `remark-` prefix as that could confuse users.
+If it works with the HAST tree, use `'mdast-util-'`, if it works with any Unist tree, use `unist-util-`, if it works with virtual files, use `vfile-`.

 <!--Definitions:-->